MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 ### How to stop the webcam:

-1. stop the face program with `strg c`
+1. Stop the face program with `strg c`
-2. if your real webcam input is now very slow just restart the system.
+2. If your real webcam input is now very slow just restart the system.
 (I'm working on a better solution.)

 ## Installation and Starting without  Docker: